nytimes/backbone.stickit/README.md

 Form elements will be configured with two-way bindings, connecting user input/changes and model attribute values.
 The following form elements are supported:

- - input[text|password] and textarea - `modelAttr` value bound with form element value
+ - input and textarea - `modelAttr` value bound with form element value
+ - input[type=number] - `modelAttr` will be updated with number value.
- - input[checkbox] - `checked` property determined by `modelAttr` truthiness, or use `format` to return boolean
+ - input[type=checkbox] - `checked` property determined by `modelAttr` truthiness, or use `format` to return boolean
- - input[radio] - `modelAttr` value matches a radio group `value` attribute
+ - input[type=radio] - `modelAttr` value matches a radio group `value` attribute
  - select - see the `selectOptions` configuration

 ### readonly

-Sets the matched form element to disabled/readonly when readonly is `true` or, if in the case that it is a function reference, the function returns true.
+Sets the matched form element to readonly when readonly is `true` or, if in the case that it is a function reference, the function returns true.

 ```javascript
   bindings: {